 Ouch!
-Low hanging tree branches, encroaching cacti, and large brushes can be a safety hazard for pedestrians, bicyclists and motorists.
-You’re responsible for trimming any vegetation on your property that creeps into the public right of way such as the sidewalk, street or alley.
+Low hanging tree branches, encroaching cacti, and large brushes can be a safety hazard for pedestrians, bicyclists, and motorists.
+You’re responsible for trimming any vegetation on your property that grows into the public right of way such as the sidewalk, street, or alley.

 STOP ILLEGAL DUMPING

-It’s illegal to dispose of junk, litter, debris or refuse in unauthorized places on public property and even private property such as a yard, streets, alley, easements or washes.
+It’s illegal to dispose of junk, litter, debris, or trash in unauthorized places on public property and even private property such as a yard, streets, alley, easements, or washes.
 Some solutions: use Brush & Bulky to dispose of materials, keep refuse in an approved on-site container, and report illegal dumping.

 CLEAN UP WITH BRUSH & BULKY

-Twice a year Environmental Services offers residential customers Brush & Bulky (B&B) collection – a popular service included in the monthly utility service fee.
-B&B includes Landscape, cacti & tree debris, furniture, carpet & doors, mattresses, appliances, lumber & PVC and scrap metal.
-Call (520) 791-3171 for special B&B pick-up service with a fee.
+Twice a year Environmental and General Services offers residential customers Brush & Bulky (B&B) collection – a popular service included in the monthly utility service fee.
+B&B includes landscape, cacti, and tree debris, furniture, carpet & doors, mattresses, appliances, lumber & PVC, and scrap metal.
+Call (520) 791-3171 for special B&B pick-up service for a fee.

 CODE INSPECTORS ARE IN THE FIELD

-From illegal dumping to abandoned buildings and yards overgrown with weeds, the team at the City of Tucson’s Code Enforcement Division is focused on protecting the health, safety and welfare of Tucsonans.
+From illegal dumping to abandoned buildings and yards overgrown with weeds, the team at the City of Tucson’s Code Enforcement Division is focused on protecting the health, safety, and welfare of Tucsonans.
 City Code Inspectors educate and enforce key ordinances that affect tenants, property owners, builders, and business operators.
-Violate City ordinances and regulations and a Code Inspector may take action: researching code violations, conducting site inspections, offering resources and education, writing notices and fines, and conducting compliance re-inspections.

 Phone: 520 791-5843